‘Westworld’ Season 2: Where In The World Is Elsie Hughes?

 “Oh, she is! … That’s out, I can say that.
 Elsie is alive.
 We’re allowed to say that, I think.”

-As SyFy Wire points out, while Quarterman may have spilled the beans about Elsie’s fate, it was something fans suspected anyway since if a death is not specifically shown, it is more than likely the person survived.
+As SyFy Wire points out, while Quarterman may have spilled the beans about Elsie’s fate, it was something fans suspected anyway, since if a death is not specifically shown, it is more than likely the person survived.
 This is certainly the case for another Westworld park member, Ashley Stubbs (Luke Hemsworth), who was seen in Season 1 as being attacked by the Ghost Nation, but turned up alive and well in the present day storyline of Season 2.

 Although, as Entertainment Weekly also points out, Elsie’s fate had previously been confirmed by the network, so Quarterman didn’t actually reveal anything he shouldn’t have.
 It is also revealed that Elsie might turn up soon in Season 2 of Westworld.

-However, as to how she survived Bernard’s attack and how much of it she remembers is yet to be seen and viewers will just have to tune into further episodes of Westworld to find out.
+However, as to how she survived Bernard’s attack and how much of it she remembers is yet to be seen and viewers will just have to tune in to further episodes of Westworld to find out.

 Season 2 of Westworld returns with Episode 4 on Sunday, May 13, at 9 p.m.
 ET.
 According to the Hollywood Reporter, this episode is titled “The Riddle of the Sphinx.”
 The synopsis for this episode is below.